DanielEScherzer/website-content/src/Blog/posts/20250919-rust-euler.md

 grid, consider the first three digits of the top row as a three digit number, and sum those three digit numbers across the 50 sudoku grids.

-So that I could focus on learning Rust rather than figuring out how to solve the problem, I started off by basically copying my C++ implementation of the problem and then working to adapt it to Rust.
+To focus on learning Rust rather than re-solving the problem, I started off by basically copying my C++ implementation of the problem and then working to adapt it to Rust.
 I'm not going to discuss every difference between the languages, but there were a few places where Rust was remarkably different from other languages that I have used in the past that I think are worth mentioning for anyone considering taking up Rust.

 The first major difference was a big pain point in my conversion of the C++ code to Rust that required re-engineering my approach: